Find A Club

 6. Exposure to college coaches.

 Players are selected on the basis of open tryouts.
 These tryouts are conducted by state association coaches who are recognized for their ability to identify and train players with superior skills.
 Some state associations combine scouting techniques and invitations to certain players with the open tryouts.
 Players are evaluated on the four components that make up a soccer player:

 3. Fitness and Athletic Ability

 4. Psychological Component (attitude)

 Financial assistance is available for those that demonstrate a need.
-Families that need to apply for financial assistance can request an application by contacting Keri Jones, ODP Administrator, at email@example.com. *Please note that all players – regardless of their need for financial assistance - may be required to pay a portion of their registration fees.
+Families that need to apply for financial assistance can request an application by contacting Keri Jones, ODP Administrator, at firstname.lastname@example.org. *Please note that all players – regardless of their need for financial assistance - are required to pay a portion of their registration fees.
 Applications that are not complete will not be submitted to the ODP Scholarship Committee; they will be returned to you for completion and re-submission prior to being considered.
+Scholarships are not retroactive.

 Financial assistance is accepted on a rolling basis as we understand that people’s situations can change unexpectedly, however we strongly suggest completed applications be received by our staff ASAP.
 Financial assistance is not retroactive and will only apply to fees accrued after your application has been approved.
 Please apply early as funds are limited.

 2021-22 ODP Fee Structure

 Early Bird Registration - $150.00 (deadline is October 31st)

 Registration - $175.00 (Online Registration closes Tuesday prior to each Age Group's first Evaluation)